 What’s that you ask?
 Isn’t landscape fabric permanent?
 Why yes!
 It will last for decades under your mulch.
 But here is the thing – when you first construct a flower bed you may have some perennial, deep-rooted weeds that will grow up through your mulch layer.
 There may be a few other weed seeds that get stirred up during construction and will germinate.
 Dandelions, Burdock, and thistle all have the ability to punch through several layers of mulch.
 Using some kind of barrier (like landscape fabric) will smother them effectively.

 Let me repeat that – you will still get weeds in your flower beds even if you use landscape fabric.
 They will blow in from the surrounding environment and from bird droppings.
+And these will turn into new weeds.

 2 – Landscape Fabric prevents organic matter from getting down to the soil